siv2r/bip-frost-signing/README.md

 ### Design

 * **Compatibility with BIP340**: In this proposal, the group public key is a BIP340 X-only public key, and the signature output at the end of the signing protocol is a BIP340 signature that passes BIP340 verification for the group public key and a message.
-The individual public keys that are input to the key aggregation algorithm are _plain_ public keys in compressed format. (todo may be change this to suit keygen producing compressed group pubkeys)
+The individual public keys that are input to the key aggregation algorithm are _plain_ public keys in compressed format. (todo change this to suit keygen producing compressed group pubkeys and pubshares)
 * **Tweaking for BIP32 derivations and Taproot**: This proposal supports tweaking group public key and signing for this tweaked group public key.
 We distinguish two modes of tweaking: _Plain_ tweaking can be used to derive child group public keys per [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)._X-only_ tweaking, on the other hand, allows creating a [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) tweak to add script paths to a Taproot output.
 See [tweaking the group public key](./README.md#tweaking-group-public-key) below for details.
 * **Non-interactive signing with preprocessing**: The first communication round, exchanging the nonces, can happen before the message or the exact set of signers is determined.
 Once the parameters of the signing session are finalized, the signers can send partial signatures without additional interaction.
 * **Partial signature independent of order**: The output of the signing algorithm remains consistent regardless of the order in which participant identifiers and public shares are used during the session context initialization.
 This property is inherent when combining Shamir shares to derive any value.